IN AN IMPORTANT new profile piece, the climate unifier Al Gore opens up on a range of once-taboo subjects.

 “A few months ago I got a real wake-up call: the top argument against global warming was my adiposity, apparently,” he continues.

 “I obviously couldn’t have that on my conscience.
-So I made it a New Year’s resolution: no more defenders of the science would ever lose to deniers because Al Gore is fat.”
+So I made it my New Year’s resolution: no more defenders of the science would ever lose to deniers because Al Gore is fat.”

 Gore’s live-in trainer is confident the former Vice President can reach his ideal Body Mass Index of 31.5 (grade-one obesity) by midyear, leaving him at least as trim as his average American critic.